 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2021)|

-As the table here and the chart below indicate, in 2019, Connecticut is a mixed offering.
-Both the offices, Hartford and New Haven, have waiting times quite less than the national average but New Haven has a slightly shorter wait time.
+As the table here and the chart below indicate, in 2020, Connecticut is a mixed offering.
+Both the offices, Hartford and New Haven, are on par with the Connecticut hearing wait averages than the national average but New Haven has a slightly shorter wait time.
 However, both offices are lagging far behind the national average when it comes to approvals at Hearings; Hartford is only approving 1 in 3 applications on average, and New Haven is approving 4 out of 10.